PabloVD/MusicGraph/README.md

 ## To do

 - [x] Improve graph visualization, using `ipysigma`
-- [ ] Reorganize as a class
-- [ ] Create web application or IPyWidget
+- [x] Create web application or IPyWidget
 - [ ] Write web scrapping tool to parse data from Rate Your Music and/or Wikipedia.

 ## Contact